d3/d3-hierarchy/README.md

 <a name="treemapResquarify" href="#treemapResquarify">#</a> d3.<b>treemapResquarify</b>(<i>node</i>, <i>x0</i>, <i>y0</i>, <i>x1</i>, <i>y1</i>)

-Like [d3.treemapSquarify](#treemapSquarify), except preserves the topology of the previous layout computed by d3.treemapResquarify, if any, and if that layout was generated using the same [target aspect ratio](#resquarify_ratio).
+Like [d3.treemapSquarify](#treemapSquarify), except preserves the topology (node adjacencies) of the previous layout computed by d3.treemapResquarify, if there is a previous layout and that layout used the same [target aspect ratio](#resquarify_ratio).
+This tiling method is good for animating changes to treemaps because it only changes node sizes and not their relative positions, thus avoiding distracting shuffling and occlusion.
+The downside of a stable update, however, is a suboptimal layout for subsequent updates: only the first layout uses the Bruls *et al.* squarified algorithm.

 <a name="resquarify_ratio" href="#resquarify_ratio">#</a> <i>resquarify</i>.<b>ratio</b>(<i>ratio</i>)